James-D-Wood/blog-api/README.md

 - **Markdown** - This may be a nice option if your author user base is already familiar with the syntax.
 The resulting text blob would be easily searchable and a module for rendering MD into HTML or a different presentation format would separate the presentation details from the raw text content.
 The limitation is that the feature set for editing would be limited to what Markdown syntax supports.
 - **JSON** - A JSON structure could be used to set up a custom set of directives / attributes for styling and is agnostic of any specific presentation format.
 The overhead here is setting up a client that knows how to convert what is in the editor into this proprietary structure and maintaining that API over time.

+Depending on the requirements and approach for how to model blog post content, different data storage approaches could be a better fit than the relational database.
+Using JSON for example may make a document-style NoSQL database more convenient.
+If multimedia is included as a feature, an object storage solution may be required.

 ### Editing History

 The data model I am proposing only supports a single snapshot of each blog.
-This will function well for a simple prototype, but in a full-fledged blog editing app I may want to support reviewing revisions.
+This will function well for a prototype, but in a full-fledged blog editing app may have a requirement to support reviewing revisions.
 Similar to git, our service could support a log of revisions to capture the full history of the the blog post and offer authors more powerful tools for editing and reviewing the articles they are working on.
 This however, would require a more complex data model and more storage for each blog post.

 ### Search Functionality